 Witch Hazel – very helpful for topical use on cuts, scrapes and irritated or sensitive skin.
 The anti-inflammatory and antioxidant properties make it an effective remedy for treating haemorrhoids, acne and sensitive scalps.

 Self-treating mild ailments using these basic natural remedies is usually very safe and effective, however they should only be used on a short-term basis and for non-life-threatening conditions.
 Over the counter remedies are typically not as strong or effective as those prescribed by a Naturopath or Medical Herbalist, and they can also vary in efficacy and quality.
 Without the necessary knowledge, it can be difficult to know which remedy to use so I would recommend consulting with a qualified medical herbalist in the first instance for some guidance.
 As highly trained health professionals, Medical Herbalists and Naturopaths are very well-equipped to undertake an assessment of your health and select the most appropriate herbal prescription, with referrals to other health specialists such as your GP if deemed necessary.

-During my four-year degree in Natural Medicine, we were trained in several orthodox medical disciplines including pathophysiology, clinical examination, diagnostic skills, contraindications and interactions with allopathic medication.
+During my four-year science degree in Naturopathic Medicine, we were trained in several orthodox medical disciplines including pathophysiology, clinical examination, diagnostic skills, contraindications and interactions with allopathic medication.
 This was all combined with in-depth studies of nutrition and medicinal plants, and their specific effects on the biochemical processes within the human body….so we have LOTS of knowledge to share!!
 Please be in touch if you’d like any further guidance 😊